Salmonella

-Learn how equine veterinary clinics institute strict biosecurity measures to contain disease in the September 2021 issue of The Horse.
+Learn how equine veterinary clinics institute strict biosecurity measures to contain, prevent, and control disease outbreaks.

 Horse manure is rich not only in energy and soil-building nutrients, but also information about your horse’s health and well-being.
 In this article, veterinarians offer guidelines to help you better “read” your horse’s poop.